Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Experiments

 \subsection{Efficiency analysis}

-To demonstrate the efficiency of our FasterVLM, we perform a comparative analysis of FLOPs, cache storage, CUDA memory, and inference throughput with FastV on LLaVA-NeXT-7B.
-To get rid of the impact of output sequence length on the decoding time, we choose the SQA-IMG benchmark for analysis, where the model only outputs a single option.
-All experiments are performed on a single NVIDIA A100-80GB GPU.
-As shown in \cref{tab:efficiency}, at a 95\% reduction ratio, FasterVLM achieves a $\times 2.2$ increase in throughput for LLaVA-NeXT.
-Compared to FastV with the same reduction ratio, FasterVLM requires less memory and achieves faster inference.
-This is because pruning within the LLM results in varying KV cache lengths, which is incompatible with current hardware.
-Moreover, the design of pruning before LLM enables compatibility with faster attention implementations like FlashAttention~\cite{dao2022flashattention}, which are infeasible for methods like FastV that require access to internal LLM attention information.
-Additional experiments are provided in the appendix.
+To demonstrate the efficiency of VisPruner, we perform a comparative analysis of FLOPs, cache storage, GPU memory, and CUDA latency with FastV on LLaVA-NeXT-7B.
+All experiments are performed on a single NVIDIA A100-80GB GPU, evaluated using the POPE benchmark.
+As shown in \cref{tab:efficiency}, by retaining only 160 tokens, VisPruner achieves a $\mathbf{\times 4}$ reduction in inference latency for LLaVA-NeXT.
+Compared to FastV with the same reduction ratio, VisPruner requires less memory and achieves faster inference.
+Moreover, the design of pruning before the language model enables compatibility with faster attention implementations like FlashAttention~\cite{dao2022flashattention}, which are infeasible for methods like FastV that require access to the text-visual attention information with in the language model.